 Communications plan template

 The following template has suggested headings and comments to help you write a communications plan.
 Different projects or issues will require different levels of detail.
 This plan provides a starting point so feel free to tailor it to make it work for you.
-You can also download a PDF version below:
+You can also download an editable word version below:

 - Provide one or two sentences about the topic your communications plan covers.